 For impairment testing purposes, goodwill acquired through business combinations is allocated to the following CGUs: Nordics, Electromaps/Software, AR Electronic Solutions, S.L.U. and Coil, Inc.

-The Group performed its annual impairment testing as of December 31, 2023 and 2022.
+The Group performed its annual impairment testing as of December 31, 2024 and 2023, except for Nordics CGU as disclosed below.

 Nordics